 The Dance Program

 Students in the Dance Program in the Glenn Korff Schoof of Music are enrolled in the Hixson-Lied College of Fine and Performing Arts.
-The Dance Program is under the direction of the Dance Coordinator, who is a Professor of Dance, and it is accredited by the National Association of Schools of Dance (NASD).
-The program offers the BA degree in Dance and a Minor in Dance.
+The Dance Program is under the direction of the Dance Coordinator, Prof. Susan Ourada (email@example.com), who is a Professor of Dance.
+It is accredited by the National Association of Schools of Dance (NASD).
+The Program offers the BA degree in Dance and a Minor in Dance.
 Students must successfully pass an audition for acceptance as a major or minor in Dance.

 The UNL Dance Program offers a progression of classes that enables all dance students to take beginning, intermediate and advanced technique classes in a designated order.
 This sequence trains skilled dancers who are able to participate in dance program concerts and department productions as well as community projects.